OpenTerrace/openterrace-python/README.md

 Modules for new materials such as non-spherical rocks or exotic Phase Change Materials (PCM) can easily be plugged into the OpenTerrace framework.

 ## Want to contribute?
 Contributions are most welcome!
-Feel free to send pull requests or get in touch with me to discuss how to collaborate.
-More details in the [docs](https://openterrace.github.io/openterrace-python/).
+Feel free to send pull requests or [get in touch](https://openterrace.github.io/openterrace-python/contact/) to discuss how to collaborate.

-## Code contributors
-* Jakob Hærvig, Associate Professor, AAU Energy, Aalborg University, Denmark.